afruizh/tropical_forages_ai_guidelines/README.md

 This repository is designed to help both newcomers and advanced users understand and contribute to the AI, ML, and DL efforts of the Tropical Forages Program.
 Here you will find links to datasets, models, tools, and documentation relevant to our workflows.

 ## Datasets
 A list of useful datasets for tropical forages research.
-Please add a short description and a link for each dataset.

 | Name                | Description                                 |
 |---------------------|---------------------------------------------|